GitTorre/CloudBedlamLinuxN/README.md

              --> Latency
              --> Loss
              --> Reorder
-       Endpoints - target endpoints to affect with emulation (only supplied endpoints will experience specified networking state...)
+       Endpoints - target endpoints to affect with emulation
               --> Hostname - host to affect with emulation
               --> Port - Port to affect with emulation --> Protocol (see below) - The network protocol to affect with emulation